Fantom-foundation/Tosca/BUILD.md

 ## Fuzzing

 Go provides fuzzing support through its standard library.
 Fuzzing attempts to find bugs by mutating a test input data set and measuring test coverage.
 This complementary technique aims to identify stability issues.
+More about writing and maintaining fuzzing tests [in the docs](docs/fuzzing.md)

 ### Fuzzing Evm.StepN interface